jonathansrinivasan/ViT_paper/README.md

 6. pretrain using labeled images
 7. finetune model later for image classification

-Would MSAs and Convs work together?
+Question: Would MSAs and Convs work together?

 ### AlterNet